bitshares/docs.bitshares.org/source/integration/what-is-different.rst

 Securing Funds
 ##############

 Funds can be secured by *hierarchical cooperate accounts*.
-In practise, they are (Threshold) Multi-Signature accounts from which funds can only be spend if several signatures are valid.
+In practice, they are (Threshold) Multi-Signature accounts from which funds can only be spent if several signatures are valid.
 In contrast to mostly every other crypto currency, you can propose a transaction on the blockchain and don't need other means of communications to add your approval to a certain transactions.
 You can find more